1iveowl/WebsocketClientLite.PCL/README.md

 To further extend supported schemes override the `IsSecureConnectionScheme` method of the `MessageWebSocketRx` class.

-The virtual method looks like this:
+The default virtual method looks like this:

 ```csharp
 public virtual bool IsSecureConnectionScheme(Uri uri) =>